agentmishra/cranemail-whmcs-module/README.md

-WHMCS module to handle provisioing of domains on the Namecrane Mail platform.
+WHMCS module to handle provisioning of domains on the Namecrane Mail platform.

 *This is still in Beta, feedback is welcome!*